 Get access to all the tools and information necessary for the customer's life cycle at Odigo by heading to our client portal

 Did you know that consumers are inclined to leave for a competitor after a single bad experience with a brand?
 That’s one of the key insights from the 2020 Zendesk report on customer experience trends.
-Exceeding customer expectations therefore requires going back to basics and focusing on what recent technological advances have made possible: putting conversation back at the core of a customer experience (CX).
+Exceeding customer expectations therefore requires going back to basics and focusing on what recent technological advances have made possible: putting the conversation back at the core of a customer experience (CX).

 Is there anything more natural than a conversation?
 We have been practicing this skill on a daily basis with a large number of people since childhood.
 A conversation is a sum of interactions that are sometimes stimulating, sometimes boring, sometimes purpose-driven, sometimes passion-driven.